-- 8.2 We will record staff training for administration of medicines and /or clinical proceduressee records in the School Office. - 8.3 All staff who are required to provide support to pupils for medical conditions will be trained by healthcare professionals qualified to do so where required.
-The training need may be identified by the healthcare professional during the development or review of the individual healthcare plan or we may choose to arrange training ourselves and will ensure that it remains up-to-date.
+8.2 We will record staff training for administration of medicines and /or clinical procedures

+8.3 All staff who are required to provide support to pupils for medical conditions will be trained by healthcare professionals qualified to do so where required.
+The training need may

-- 8.4 Training should be sufficient to ensure that staff are competent and have confidence in their ability to support pupils with medical conditions, and to fulfil the requirements set out in the individual healthcare plans.
-They will need an understanding of the specific medical conditions they are being asked to deal with, their implications and preventative measures. - 8.5 For the protection of both staff and pupil a second member of staff will be present while more intimate procedures are being followed. - 8.6 Staff must not give prescription medicines or undertake healthcare procedures without appropriate training (updated to reflect any individual healthcare plans).
+8.4 Training should be sufficient to ensure that staff are competent and have confidence in their ability to support pupils with medical conditions, and to fulfil the requirements set out in the individual healthcare plans.
+They will need an understanding of the specific medical conditions they are being asked to deal with, their implications and preventative measures.

+8.5 For the protection of both staff and pupil a second member of staff will be present while more intimate procedures are being followed.

+8.6 Staff must not give prescription medicines or undertake healthcare procedures without appropriate training (updated to reflect any individual healthcare plans).
 A first aid certificate does not constitute appropriate training in supporting children with medical conditions.
-Healthcare professionals, including the school nurse, can provide confirmation of proficiency of staff in a medical procedure, or in providing medication. - 8.7 All staff will receive induction training and regular whole school awareness training so that all staff are aware of the school's policy for supporting pupils with medical conditions and their role in implementing the policy.
-Stewart James, Executive Headteacher, will seek advice from relevant healthcare professions about training needs, including preventative and emergency measures so that staff can recognise and act quickly when a problem occurs. - 8.8 The family of a pupil will often be essential in providing relevant information to school staff about how their child's needs can be met, and parents will be asked for their views.
+Healthcare professionals, including the school nurse, can provide confirmation of proficiency of staff in a medical procedure, or in providing medication.

+8.7 All staff will receive induction training and regular whole school awareness training so that all staff are aware of the school's policy for supporting pupils with medical conditions and their role in implementing the policy.
+Head of Schools, will seek advice from relevant healthcare professions about training needs, including preventative and emergency measures so that staff can recognise and act quickly when a problem occurs.

+8.8 The family of a pupil will often be essential in providing relevant information to school staff about how their child's needs can be met, and parents will be asked for their views.
 They should provide specific advice, but should not be the sole trainer.